Important announcement

 Appendix A – Further information

-Blue badge scheme - The blue badge scheme supports those with a disability to lead independent lives by allowing badge holders to park close to where they need to go.
+Blue Badge Scheme - The blue badge scheme supports those with a disability to lead independent lives by allowing badge holders to park close to where they need to go.
 The Council administers the scheme in this area and is legally entitled to issue badges only to those applicants who meet the criteria.
-More information on the scheme and details of how to apply are available on the East Dunbartonshire Health and Social Care Partnership website:
+More information on the scheme and details of how to apply are available on the East Dunbartonshire Health and Social Care Partnership website.

-Electric vehiclesCharge point locations, plans and further information can be accessed on the Council’s website:
+Electric vehicles charge point locations, plans and further information.

-Local Development Plan 2Further information on the content and delivery of LDP2 can be accessed on the Council’s website:
+Local Development Plan 2 – Further information on the content and delivery of LDP2 can be accessed on the Council’s website.

-Residents Parking Permits - The Residents Parking Permit Scheme was introduced in response to specific difficulties that were identified across the council areas in regards to parking for some residents when decriminalised parking enforcement and thereafter off-street parking charges were introduced.
+Residents Parking Permits - The Residents Parking Permit Scheme was introduced in response to specific difficulties that were identified across the council areas in regard to parking for some residents when decriminalised parking enforcement and thereafter off-street parking charges were introduced.
 Under the terms of the scheme applications for a Residents Parking Permit will be considered

 Where a house or flat is newly built, or formed by sub-division of an existing property, the responsibility for the provision of parking lies with the developer unless specifically agreed otherwise by East Dunbartonshire Council in advance of the works taking place.

-Transport (Scotland) Act 2019 – Full details of the Transport (Scotland) Act 2019 can be accessed on the UK Government’s legislation website [opens in a new window].
+Transport (Scotland) Act 2019 – Full details of the Transport (Scotland) Act 2019 can be accessed on the UK Government’s legislation website.

 Safe Walking Routes assessment – This is a term used to describe the process the Council will carry out for individual home addresses to determine an appropriate route that could be taken to the relevant school.
 It is an assessment made under national guidelines of the route at the time a child would use it.
 In this circumstance, the safe route to school is not signposted or determined the only safe route to that school as it is an individual assessment for the relevant home address.